What's next? Life after high school Information and ideas about planning for your future.

-Get Ready for College & Career includes grade-level guidance about next steps for 9th, 10th, 11th and 12th graders.
+Planning Your High School Experience includes grade-level guidance about next steps for 9th, 10th, 11th and 12th graders.
 Focus is on Portland Public Schools, but a lot of information is useful to students outside PPS as well.

 Historically Black Colleges and Universities: Black college and university homepages.